• Skip to primary navigation

 It’s not going to get you any closer to your destination: an answer to your research question.

-If you find yourself getting stuck here, I recommend the following.
+If you find yourself getting stuck here, I recommend the following to keep the data analysis on track.
 Write down your research question.
 Put it in some very visible spot that you can see every time you work on your data analysis.
 Maybe tape it to the wall over your computer.
 Use it to remind yourself what it is you’re here to do.

 Weed #2: Doing the analysis you’re comfortable with